RehamMuhammad/epicore-task/README.md

 ======================

 UI implementation:
-    I've developed 6 function components and imported them into react app.
+    I've developed 6 function components and imported them into App component.
-    I divded them for reusability and to make it easy to style and debugging the. for styling each component has its css module.
+    I divded them for reusability and also to make it easy to style and debugging the. for styling each component has its css module.

 ======================

 Transition to login page:
-    I used useState Hook to hide the elements of first page and show the elements of the login page. the transition rerender the create component only for better performance.
+    I used useState Hook to hide the elements of first page and show the elements of the login page. the transition rerenders the create component only for better performance.

 ======================

 Testing:
     I used jest testing library for my tests.
     I tested if the email element renders correctly through its placeholder attribute.
-    To test the transition has done correctly after clicking the login button I checked the number of buttons before and after onClick event
+    To test the transition has been done correctly after clicking the login button I checked the number of buttons before and after onClick event

 ======================